The Lord's Prayer Is Misunderstood

 Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.

-If you read the rest of Matthew chapter 4, you'll see the devil luring Jesus into all kinds of earthly temptations for agreeing to worshiping him.
-Very similar to the Adam and Eve story.
 This was God, "the Spirit", "leading Jesus into temptation!" - So "a Holy God does not lead people into temptation?"
 Think again, He does.
 If He did it to His own Son, He'll do it to you.
 Jesus did not fall in the devil's trap, but we likely would!
-So pray that God does not lead you into temptation.
+So pray that God does not lead you into temptation, as Jesus instructed us.

-The case of Jesus - The Spirit led Jesus to temptation.
+1. The case of Jesus - The Spirit led Jesus to temptation.
 Why would God do this?
 Jesus is a part of Him!
-God did it to show us, that Jesus did not fail.
+God did it to show us, that Jesus in His human form, did not fail.
 And that Jesus is indeed the sinless Messiah; the perfect first born sacrifice for our sins.

-The case of the rest of people on earth - We, being not Jesus, will always fail.
-Although God already knows the results, He may choose to lead us into temptation to show us that we failed.
-This also saves Him any arguing we may try to do at judgement day.
-This is why He selectively leads some into temptation, because He already knows the ending.
-But obviously according to Jesus, we may be able to change His mind when we ask Him not to.
+2. The case of the rest of people on earth - We, being not Jesus, will always fail.
+Although God already knows the results, He may choose to lead those who think highly of themselves, into temptation to show them that they failed.
+This also saves Him any arguing from people on judgement day.
+This is why He selectively leads some into temptation.
+But obviously according to Jesus, we can change His mind when we ask Him not to.

-For true Christians, "temptation" = the temptation to leave God and join the world and its ungodly ways.
+"Temptation" is the temptation to leave God and get lured into the world and its ungodly ways.

 Jesus used the term "fall into temptation" in another place, which helps us understand the meaning better.